2022 TxN 20: Texan-led leadership in conservation for a sustainable future in Financial Services.

 It’s an opportunity to showcase innovation, commitment to conservation, and best practices from the industries that keep Texas running: Agriculture, Architecture, Financial Services, Food, Beverage, & Grocery, Technology, Energy, Healthcare, Municipal Services, Retail, Transportation, and Construction & Manufacturing.

-Comerica is a financial service company headquartered in Dallas, Texas, that understands the valuable return in supporting our environment.
+Comerica Bank is a subsidiary of Comerica Incorporated (NYSE: CMA), a financial services company headquartered in Dallas, Texas, that understands the valuable return in supporting our environment.
 Their $1.7 billion in loans and commitments goes toward 14 green loan categories, including green building (new and retro-fit), bio-fuels, recycling, biogas, energy efficiency, vehicle electrification, brownfield redevelopment, smart grid technologies, wind energy, pollution control, solar energy, green engineering, geothermal, wave or tidal energy, other green services, and products.

 Comerica’s innovative Master of Sustainability Awareness (MSA) program is a colleague education and engagement program dedicated to sustainability.
 Developed in-house, this program seeks to move employees from learning about sustainability to sharing what they’ve learned and then putting it into action, both at work and at home.
 The effects are evident, as the organization recycled or repurposed 96 tons of electronic equipment in 2021 and diverted 57% of its total waste from landfills.

 Covering Carbon Offsets for Employee Flights — 2022 Honoree: North American Development Bank